genevaers/DevOps/README.md

     ```
 2. Establish a directory to house the .jar files that are required to build the Performance Engine.
 (This is known as the "GERS JARS" directory.)
    1. If you ARE NOT the GenevaERS system administrator for your site:
-      1. Obtain the name of the GERS JARS directory from your GenevaERS system adminstrator.
+      1. Obtain the name of the GERS JARS directory from your GenevaERS system administrator.
    2. If you ARE the GenevaERS system administrator for your site:
       1. Create a directory.
 Example:
             ```